 Broadband connections for the home vary from location to location; Airtel and ACT are the most popular.

 For over-the-road travel, there are sleeper buses and railroads.
-When taking long travel, the railroad trains tend to have long waiting lists, so book way in advance.
+When going on a long trip, trains tend to have long waiting lists, so book way in advance.
 Overnight buses are equipped with semi-reclining seats or sleeping berths.
 Most do not have a toilet aboard, so plan accordingly.
 And be prepared as some of the toilet stops might not be much more than the side of the road.

 For any experienced western travelers, they know to always carry their own toilet paper, as very few — if any — shops along the way will have any.
 In the best case scenario they will have a hose and in the worst case a bucket with water.